Scaling return on investment

-ROI has a technical definition that you can look up.
-The important point here is the idea that an investment in some activity such as a policy, programme or intervention should create more value than it consumes.
-If we do a cost-benefit analysis (CBA), we are comparing value created (benefits) with value consumed (costs) to see if an investment makes society better or worse off overall.
+All of these indicators help us to assess whether an investment in some activity such as a policy, program or intervention creates more value than it consumes.
+When we do a cost-benefit analysis (CBA), we are comparing value created (benefits) with value consumed (costs) to see if an investment makes society better or worse off overall.

 Imagine we’re piloting an approach to help people whose jobs have been displaced.
 In a changing world, some people find the skills they have used to earn a living are no longer required.
 Some are at risk of experiencing long-term unemployment.
 Our pilots aim to help them re-skill quickly and enter new job markets where there’s growing demand and a shortage of workers.
 We will run four pilots, each developing and testing slightly different approaches.

 Our pilots involve brokering relationships with members of the displaced workforces, prospective employers, and industry training organisations, with a view to connecting the right employers with the right trainees.
 Costs include running the brokerage service, and a funding pool to subsidise entry to training.
 Benefits will (we hope) include faster return to work, and improved labour market efficiency (reduced structural unemployment).

 Funding comes from a philanthropic grant, and the donor wants to know: what’s the ROI from the pilots?
 This seems a reasonable question to ask, and we can understand the donor’s reasons for asking.
 But it’s been my experience – across multiple pilots, in diverse settings – that beneath the surface, there are often a couple of subtly different questions that can yield more useful answers:

 - Is the pilot providing value for money?

 - Is the pilot worth taking to scale?